Muhammad Yunus takes oath as head of Bangladesh’s interim government

 Sheikh Hasina’s downfall and exile are of her own making

-They included top leaders of the Students Against Discrimination group that led the weeks-long protests, Nahid Islam and Asif Mahmud.
+They include Nahid Islam and Asif Mahmud, top leaders of the Students Against Discrimination group, which led the weeks-long protests that ousted Hasina.

-Others included Touhid Hossain, a former foreign secretary, and Hassan Ariff, a former attorney general.
+Others include Touhid Hossain, a former foreign secretary, and Hassan Ariff, a former attorney general.
 Syeda Rizwana Hasan, an award-winning environmental lawyer, and Asif Nazrul, a top law professor and writer, were also sworn in.

 Adilur Rahman Khan, a prominent human rights activist who was sentenced to two years in jail by Hasina’s government, also took the oath as an adviser.